tnebooks/12th-zoology/content.en/zoology/human-health-and-diseases/_index.md

 requires four injections and has relatively low efficacy (26–50%).
 Due to this low efficacy, WHO does not recommend the use of RTS,S vaccine in babies between 6 and 12 weeks of age.

+### Fungal diseases

-**7.1.3 Fungal diseases** Fungi was recognized as a causative agent of human diseases much earlier than bacteria.
+Fungi was recognized as a causative agent of human diseases much earlier than bacteria.
 Dermatomycosis is a cutaneous infection caused by fungi belonging to the genera _Trichophyton_, _Microsporum_ and _Epidermophyton_.

 Ringworm is one of the most common fungal disease in humans **(Fig. 7.4)**.
 Appearance of dry, scaly lesions on the skin, nails and scalp are the main symptoms of the disease.
 Heat and moisture help these fungi to grow and makes them to thrive in skin folds such as those in the groin or between